lsst-sims/sims_phosim_pythoncontrol/README.txt

 Run 'fullFocalplane.py' to perform the preprocessing step and to generate shell scripts for running the raytracing stage for each chip (one shell script per chip).
 Run 'fullFocalplane.py -h' for usage.
-You may use absolute paths for any of the arguments, e.g.:
+You may use either relative or absolute paths for any of the arguments, e.g.:
   % /local/gardnerj/lsst/git/python_control/fullFocalplane.py \
   /local/gardnerj/lsst/trims/obsid99999999/metadata_99999999.dat \
   /local/gardnerj/lsst/git/python_control/exampleConfig_workstation.cfg \